Did you notice it?

-Because it allows you to write more effective copy for your ads, target the right audience and ultimately allows you to get more bang for your buck (greater return on Ad spend).
+Because it allows you to write more effective copy for your ads, target the right audience and ultimately will enable you to get more bang for your buck (greater return on Ad spend).

-Before diving into Facebook’s Audience Tool, it’s important to brainstorm your potential buyer’s personas.
+Before diving into Facebook’s Audience Insights Tool, it’s important to brainstorm your potential buyer’s personas.
 A little exercise I like to do is sketch out a few buyer’s personas in Excel.
-This may seem like a tedious, time-consuming task, but It’s extremely useful.
+This may seem tedious and time-consuming, but It’s beneficial.

-In order to avoid sitting there thinking about your ideal customer persona, create an Excel file and break it down into demographic attributes and customers needs and pain points.
+To avoid thinking about your ideal customer persona, create an Excel file and break it down into demographic attributes and customers’ needs and pain points.

-Once you’ve done this, you can move onto fact checking your customer persona with actual data from Facebook.
+Once you’ve done this, you can continue fact-checking your customer persona with actual data from Facebook.

-It may seem like you’ll need a substantial amount of data to get something out of this, but this strategy is especially effective for e-commerce business owners who have very little data to work with.
+It may seem like you’ll need a substantial amount of data to get something out of this, but this strategy is especially effective for e-commerce business owners with very little data.

 I call this method “The Stalker Method.”